Breaking the Vanity Metric Cycle

 Prime yourself for success

 A key factor in breaking the vanity metric cycle is understanding that building your business means honest self-reflection.
 For the short term, make finding the truth the central focus of your team culture.
-“The best way to execute and manage a long term goal starts with setting up the right expectations from the beginning,” says Ask for Task founder Muneeb Mushtaq.
+“The best way to execute and manage a long term goal starts with from the beginning,” says Ask for Task founder Muneeb Mushtaq.
 That means establishing a precedent that if something isn’t useful — like vanity metrics — it’s not valued.
-Everyone wants to feel like they’re working on a product that’s doing well, but focusing on the process makes that wellness possible.
+Everyone wants to feel like they’re working on a product that’s doing well, but makes that wellness possible.
 Ensure that your entire team takes ownership of the gritty parts of becoming successful.
 For the long term, flesh out exactly what your larger goals are.
 If you know where you want to go, you will realize that padding your stats isn’t going to get you there.
 Instead, look for how you can take actionable steps based on your metrics to pave the road ahead.
 Don’t be surprised when you drop vanity metrics and all of a sudden your data doesn’t look so good, and keep your long term goals in your crosshairs.

 Be a special snowflake